abhinavjonnada82/hackerNewsBoard/README.md

 <strong>
 Instructions to run:
--> Run this command from root to activate virtual environment source my_env/bin/activate -> Change directory into backend and run python manage.py runserver -> On an another terminal change directory into frontend and run npm install & npm start
+-> Run this command from root to activate virtual environment - source my_env/bin/activate -> Change directory into backend and run - python manage.py runserver -> On an another terminal change directory into frontend and run npm install & npm start

 Backend: Python Django
 -> Grabs list of News ID & News content from HackerNews API -> Loads the data into MongoDB
--> Django REST API that exposes endpoints
+-> Django REST API then exposes endpoints

 Frontend: React JS
--> Performs get request using Axios on exposed endpoint -> Sets the state and maps result into a table
+-> Performs GET request using Axios on exposed endpoint -> Sets the state and maps result into a table

 Notable Functions:

 -> Backend - loadData():
-Run Time complexity of O(N) for fetching data from APIs and loading them into DB Enters only new data into table
+Run Time complexity of O(N) (need to improve!) for fetching data from APIs and loading them into DB.
+Enters only new data into table, skips exisiting data

 -> Front end - RefereshList()
 function is called each time an API request is completed.